denoland/vscode_deno/README.md

   the extension will disable the built-in VSCode JavaScript and TypeScript language services, and will use the Deno Language Server (`deno lsp`) instead.
   _boolean, default `false`_
+- `deno.path`: A path to the `deno` executable.
+If unset, the extension will use the environment path to resolve the `deno` executable.
+If set, the extension will use the supplied path.
+The path should include the executable name (e.g.
+  `/usr/bin/deno`, `C:\Program Files\deno\deno.exe`).
 - `deno.codeLens.implementations`: Enables or disables the display of code lens information for implementations for items in the code. _boolean, default `false`_